What Is The Difference Between Semipermeable And Selectively Permeable Membrane

 Semipermeable and selectively permeable membranes are two types of membrane structures that allow certain particles to pass through them while blocking others.
 The main difference between the two is that semipermeable membranes permit the passage of any small molecule, while selectively permeable membranes allow only certain molecules to pass through.

-ALSO READ: What Is The Relationship Between Scarcity And Opportunity Cost
+ALSO READ: Relationship Between Son And Mother

 Semipermeable membranes are often used in the filtration of liquids, while selectively permeable membranes are used in the transportation of ions and other molecules within the body.
 Both types of membranes facilitate the flow of materials through them, but selectively permeable membranes operate on a much finer scale, allowing only certain molecules to pass through and blocking out the rest.